Jacobbishopxy/jacobbishopxy.github.io/content/posts/2022-8-1-impl-index-for-polars-series.md

 ## Custom Return Type

-Designing a custom return type for `Output` is the first thing we should consider.
+Designing a custom return type for `Output` is the first thing we should concern.
 As mentioned above, we need a trait who represents the interface of our own type, and then implement this trait for all primitive types and custom type, so that finally we could treat `Output` as a trait object.

 ```rust
 trait MyValueTrait: Debug {